 Definition

+FTA defines formal purchases as those purchases of products and services that cost greater than $350,000 as defined by 2 CFR §200.1 Simplified acquisition threshold and set by the FAR at 48 CFR part 2, subpart 2.1.

-Formal purchases are those purchases of products and services that cost greater than the current Federal threshold of $250,000.
-(For FTA-funded procurements, TDOT strongly recommends that its subrecipients use the purchasing thresholds included in this template, which match those currently set at the Federal level.
+Subrecipient defines formal purchases as those purchases of products and services that cost greater than $(enter Subrecipient simplified acquisition threshold, not more than $350,000), which establishes a formal purchase range (select only one bracketed option and remove the other) [equal to] (or) [that differs from] the FTA range.
+(For FTA-funded procurements, TDOT strongly recommends that its subrecipients use the purchasing thresholds which match those currently set at the Federal level.
 These purchasing thresholds can be distinct and separate from those governing non-FTA-funded procurements.
 In the event that your organization is subject to overarching purchasing thresholds that are lower/more restrictive than those at the Federal level (e.g., due to local requirements etc.), please follow the lower thresholds and make the necessary changes throughout this document)

 Approval Authority